Punggol

 Punggol (/ˈpɒŋɡoʊl/ PONG-gohl) is a planning area and new town situated on the Tanjong Punggol peninsula in the North-East Region of Singapore.
 The town directly borders Sengkang to the south and shares riverine boundaries with the planning area of Seletar to the west and Pasir Ris to the east.
 Bounding the town to the north and north-east is the Straits of Johor, with Coney Island included as a part of the Punggol planning area.

-Under the Punggol 21 initiative, plans to turn the area into a new residential town were announced in 1996 and development of the town started in 1998.
-Due to the Asian financial crisis in 1997 and the financial troubles within the construction industry in 2003, the plan did not fully materialise.
-In 2007, a new initiative, the Punggol 21-plus plan, was introduced to redevelop the area into a waterfront town.
+Under the Punggol 21 initiative, there were initial plans in the 1990s to turn the area into an extensive residential town, and development started in 1998.
+However, the plan slowed throughout the 2000s due to the Asian financial crisis in 1997 and financial troubles within the construction industry in 2003, before construction development resumed during the late 2010s and the 2020s.

-Punggol is divided into 11 districts: Canal, Coney Island, Crescent, Matilda, Northshore, Punggol Central, Punggol Field East, Punggol Field West, Punggol Downtown, Punggol Point and Waterway West.
+In 2007, a new initiative, the Punggol 21 Plus plan, was introduced to redevelop the area into a waterfront town.
+This led to the development of Punggol Waterway, Singapore's largest man-made waterway.
+Punggol is further divided into 7 subzones: Coney Island, Matilda, Northshore, Punggol Canal, Punggol Field, Punggol Town Centre and Waterway East.

 Etymology

 Punggol Point or Tanjong Punggol appears as Tanjong Rangon on Franklin and Jackson's 1828 map of Singapore.
 Punggol, also spelled Ponggol, means "hurling sticks at the branches of fruit trees to bring them down to the ground" in Malay.
-It could also refer to a place where fruits and forest produce are offered wholesale and carried away.
-These possible names suggest that Punggol was a fruit-growing district.
-The place is said to take its name from the river Sungei Ponggol.

-Ponggol also means "a stump of a tree", especially "a high stump".
-There are suggestions that the district's name is based on Tamil (Pongal, "the feast of the boiling rice", celebrated when the sun enters the sign of Capricorn).
-However, the word Ponggol or Punggol is definitely Malay.
+An alternative to this theory is that "Punggol" came from the word "punggor" meaning a fallen tree trunk; the oral history of Awang Osman states this name came from the founder of Kampong Punggol, where a dead tamarind tree trunk crashed onto his hut.
+Other stories involving dead tree trunks or fallen tree brunches have also been told as part of the explanation for the name.